-The Namurian shale & sandstone ledges that make up the cliffs will sometimes crumble without warning due to erosion, creating another danger.
+The cliffs are made of Namurian shale & sandstone, which can sometimes crumble without warning due to erosion, creating another danger.

-To the south, there’s a beautiful old stone tower from the Napoleonic Wars called Hag’s Head.
-Walking here from the visitor’s center will take the average person about 1 – 2 hours.
+South of the visitor’s center, there’s a beautiful old stone tower from the Napoleonic Wars called Hag’s Head.
+Walking here from the visitor’s center takes the average person about 1 – 2 hours.

-Tourism is highest here during the months of July & August making the area quite crowded.
-However in September it wasn’t bad at all, especially if you walk beyond the area around the visitor’s center.
+Tourism high-season is usually during the months of July & August making the area quite crowded.
+However when we visited the cliffs in September, it wasn’t bad at all, especially if you walk a ways away from the visitor’s center.

-There is a good reason why Ireland’s Cliffs of Moher are so famous.
-Walking the winding dirt path on the edge of a precipice, its beautiful Atlantic Ocean views & surrounding landscapes are awe inspiring.
+Ireland’s Cliffs of Moher are famous for a reason!
+Walking the winding dirt path on the edge of a precipice, its beautiful Atlantic Ocean views & the rugged coastal landscapes are magical…

-It’s a truly magic travel experience to have in the Emerald Isle. ★
+It’s a truly amazing travel experience to have on the Emerald Isle. ★

 Don’t forget travel insurance!
 I’m a big fan of World Nomads for short-term trips.
 Protect yourself from possible injury & theft abroad.
 Read more about why you should always carry travel insurance here.